Table of Contents

 {

-if (sender is SkiaControl control)
+if (sender is not SkiaControl control)

 {